Hypernode-sol/Hypernode-Miner/README.md

 The Hypernode Miner is the operator node that:
 - Collects local metrics (uptime, latency, throughput)
-- Signs performance reports
+- Registers node with hardware specifications on-chain
-- Submits metrics on-chain to the `metrics_registry` program on Solana
+- Submits performance data to the Hypernode programs on Solana
 - Performs mining operations using CPU/GPU

 ![C](https://img.shields.io/badge/Language-C-blue)